Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

-## Lab 03 - Deploy Microsoft Defender for Endpoint
+## Lab 03 - Configuration and Management of Microsoft Defender for Endpoint

 ## Lab scenario